Team-Failure/TF-OS/README.md

 Latest compatible firmware: `19.0.0`

 Our CFW (Pack) is verry complete with some of homebrews.

+# Disclaimer

 ➡ In no event shall we be held responsible for any issues or bricking occurring with your console.
 We strongly recommend following the provided instructions.